yuyang95/JAG-MSNet/README.md

-# Multi-stage-convolutional-autoencoder-network-for-hyperspectral-unmixing
-Multi-stage convolutional autoencoder network for hyperspectral unmixing
+This is the implementation of article: "Multi-stage convolutional autoencoder network for hyperspectral unmixing".

+Citation
+If you use this code, please cite: